IQSS/dataverse/doc/sphinx-guides/source/admin/integrations.rst

 Discoverability
 ---------------

-Integration with `DataCite <https://datacite.org>`_ is built in to the Dataverse Platform.
+Integration with `DataCite <https://datacite.org>`_ is built in to the Dataverse software.
 When datasets are published, metadata is sent to DataCite.
 You can further increase the discoverability of your datasets by setting up additional integrations.

 OAI-PMH (Harvesting)
 ++++++++++++++++++++

-The Dataverse Platform supports a protocol called OAI-PMH that facilitates harvesting datasets from one system into another.
+The Dataverse software supports a protocol called OAI-PMH that facilitates harvesting datasets from one system into another.
 For details on harvesting, see the :doc:`harvestserver` section.

 SHARE
 +++++